 Yes, you can easily convert a WordPress site to ClassicPress using the migration plugin.

-Upload the files you downloaded and your site will be back to WP 4.9.8.
-Please note that if you upload the zip and unpack it on the server it will be in a [wordpress] folder and not the root of your public_html unless you tell it to unpack there.
+Please note that if you prefer to upload a zip and unpack it on the server, it will be in a wordpress folder and thus not in the root of your public_html, unless you tell it to unpack there.

 What happens if I am using a theme that uses Blocks?